vmware-tanzu/community-edition/docs/designs/standalone-cluster.md

   Namely, in the CAPD model, the bootstrap cluster already exists on the same host as the eventual SC.
 There is likely room to run one hybrid cluster that can self manage.

 * [ ] Decision and eventual design of delayed pivot: With this Standalone model in place, we could offer a flow where users can pivot into the more production-ready model of running a dedicated management cluster.

+* [ ] Minimize bootstrap tooling: Currently, users must create a cluster to get an eventual management/workload cluster.
+This has the upside of re-using existing controller and tooling, but downside of requiring non-trivial resources to initiate a cluster.
+Minimizing this would be an ideal long-term goal.
+Perhaps in the form a static binary.